-- Congregate agriculture specifically those who work and/or live in a congregate setting interacting with a high volume of co-workers (vs. animals) over extended periods of time (i.e., >3 hours in 24 hour day).
-Relevant roles are more likely to include crop selection, production and packaging vs. equipment maintenance - Congregate food processing specifically those who work and/or live in a congregate setting interacting with high volume of co-workers (vs. animals) over extended periods of time (i.e., >3 hours in 24 hour day) - Congregate grocery store workers specifically those who work in a congregate setting interacting with high volume of co-workers over extended periods of time (i.e., >3 hours in 24 hour day).
-We encourage considering prioritizing retail stores of higher density/volume. - Congregate staff in correction facilities, prisons, jails, and detention facilities specifically those who work in a congregate setting interacting with high volume of co-workers or residents over extended periods of time (i.e., >3 hours in 24 hour day). - Congregate public transit specifically those who work in an enclosed (vs. outdoor) congregate setting interacting with high volume of co-workers or general public over extended periods of time (i.e., >3 hours in 24 hour day) to facilitate the transport of people.
-Settings may include bus, train, ferry, airport, and other high density transportation settings - or lower density settings where individuals are tightly constricted over an extended time, specifically taxies, limos and private vehicles over 4 people).
-Not include those who can work remotely or in office where can practice being socially distant. - Firefighters, law enforcement and social workers responding to public health and safety specifically those who work in a congregate setting interacting with high volume of co-workers or general public over extended periods of time (i.e., >3 hours in 24 hour day).
-Not including administrators or those who can work remotely.
+Congregate food processing - specifically those who work and/or live in a congregate setting interacting with high volume of co-workers (vs. animals) over extended periods of time (i.e. 3 or more hours in a 24-hour day).
+Also includes those working in fishing vessels.
+Workers in congregate arocery stores or food banks - specifically those who work in a congregate setting interacting with high volume of co-workers over extended periods of time (i.e. 3 or more hours in a 24-hour day).
+We encourage considering prioritizing retail stores of higher density/volume vs. where people are more able to be socially distant (e.g., wineries, coffee shops).
+Congregate staff in correction facilities, prisons, jails, detention facilities, and court facilities - specifically those who are interacting with high volume of individuals in a congregate interior setting over extended periods of time (i.e. 3 or more hours in a 24-hour day).
+We encourage considering the spectrum of staff (e.g. facility management, security, counselors) who fit this exposure criteria.
+Congregate public transit - specifically those who work in an enclosed (vs. outdoor) congregate setting interacting with high volume of co-workers or general public over extended periods of time (i.e. 3 or more hours in a 24-hour day) to facilitate the transport of people.
+Settings may include bus, train, ferry, airport, and other high density transportation settings - or lower density settings where individuals are tightly constricted over an extended time, specifically taxies, limos and private vehicles over 4 people.
+Doesn't include those who can work remotely or in office where can practice being socially distant.
+First responders not covered by an earlier phase or tier - specifically those who work in a congregate setting interacting with high volume of co-workers or general public over extended periods of time (i.e. 3 or more hours in a 24-hour day).
+This includes firefighters, law enforcement, social workers responding to public health and safety, and similar categories.
+It does not include administrators or those who can work remotely.
+Early learning and child care program workers that are permitted to operate under DOH guidance for child care, youth development, and day camps that were not covered in 1B-1.